pubstack/site-content-ccamacho/2017-11-06-dji-arena-for-drones-opened-in-japan.md

 <div class="nk-post-text mt-0">
     <img style="height: 155px;" class="pull-right mt-0" src="/assets/images_articles/{{ page.gitlab_author_id }}/images/dji-arena-japan-03.jpg" alt="">
         <p class="text-white">
-The fly arena is equipped with safety net and a customizable circuit for those who want to test their flying skills.
-In the retail space, DJI presents its full range of consumer and professional products.
+The fly arena is equipped with a safety net and a customizable circuit for those who want to test their flying skills.
+In the retail space, DJI presents its full catalog of consumer and professional products.
         </p>
 </div>